LATEST NEWS AND ANNOUNCEMENTS

 Economic Characteristics in 2019

-Notes: These economic characteristics exclude people living in military housing units.
+Note: These economic characteristics exclude people living in military housing units.
 The Island Areas Censuses asked households about their income the previous year (in 2019).

-• Median household income was $58,289.
+• The median income of all households was $58,289.

 Housing Characteristics in 2020